While Lynching is synonymous with racism in the American South in the late 1800s, it can trace its origins back to Ireland.

 Thus, the term "Lynching" appears to have taken on a more sinister meaning in the following century.

-The word started to commonly appear in newspapers from the 1830s onward, but the action of lynching someone as a form of punishment only really became popular after the American Civil War in the 1860s.
+The word started to appear in newspapers from the 1830s onward, but the action of lynching someone as a form of punishment only really became popular after the American Civil War in the 1860s.

-The word has strong ties to racism and the civil rights movement the Tuskegee Institute estimates that 3,442 black people were lynched between 1882 and 1968.
+The word has strong ties to racism and the civil rights movement.
+The Tuskegee Institute estimates that 3,442 black people were lynched between 1882 and 1968.

 The victims were often left hanging in public places as a warning to others.

-* Originally published in 2020.
-Updated in 2024.
+* Originally published in 2020 and updated in January 2026.

 Comments